bespoyasov/refactor-like-a-superhero/manuscript-en/11-side-effects.md

 }
 ```

 The `subtotal` calculation within the function changes the `items` array.
-However, other calculations also depend on this array and changing it will affect them too.
+However, other calculations also depend on this array, and changing it will affect them too.

-This means that when calculating `subtotal` we'll have to think about how it will affect the `shipmentDate` calculation.
-The more extensive the function, the more actions will be affected, and the more details we will have to keep in mind.
+It means that when calculating `subtotal` we'll have to consider how it will affect the `shipmentDate` calculation.
+The more extensive the function, the more actions will be affected, and the more details we must keep in mind.

 Moreover, since `items` is an array, its changes will be visible _outside_ the `prepareExport` function.
 They might affect code that we may know nothing about.
-In this case, it'll be impossible to predict potential problems at all.
+In this case, it'll be impossible to predict potential problems.

 Instead of keeping track of the effects, we can try to avoid them.
-Let's rewrite the code so as not to change the shared state, but to express the problem as a sequence of steps.
+Let's rewrite the code not to change the shared state but to express the problem as a sequence of steps.

 The result of each step will be a _new_ set of data.
-The steps themselves won't depend on any shared variables so they won't affect each other's work:
+The steps themselves won't depend on any shared variables so that they won't affect each other's work:

 ```js
 function prepareExport(items) {